mgupta320/bust-a-beat/index.md

 |                          | OUT-      | -      |                 |

 #### [Bluetooth Module](https://os.mbed.com/users/4180_1/notebook/adafruit-bluefruit-le-uart-friend---bluetooth-low-/)
 The bluetooth module is used for getting directions from a users phone.
 The user can control volume, play/pause music, and save/load music from the SD card.
+As volume is changed, mBED onboard LED's change to reflect volume as well.

 The bluetooth module communicates with the mBED using a RawSerial protocol.
 Pin connections are summarized below.